 How to Visit & Tour Musée d'Orsay

-Here's our "cheat sheet" to all the best ways to experience the Orsay:
+Here's our "cheat sheet" to the best ways to experience the Orsay:

 Skip the Line Tickets

-- Paris Museum Pass - You get free admission to the Orsay plus 60+ other Paris attractions such as the Louvre, Versailles, and Arc de Triomphe; choose a 2, 4, or 6 day pass
+- Paris Museum Pass - You get free skip-the-line admission to the Orsay plus around 60 other Paris attractions such as the Louvre, Versailles, and Arc de Triomphe; choose a 2, 4, or 6 day pass

 Orsay History: From Belle Époque Train Station to Top Paris Museum